tommysiu/udacity-data-analyst/P5-data-visualization-and-D3/README.md

 The last comment is about the default behaviour of d3.geomap.
 When a reader clicks a particular state, the map would be translated to centre the state.
 While I set the zoom level to 1 (i.e. no zooming), the map still moves when the state is being clicked.
 Finally I checked a bit of the d3.geomap source code and override the map clicked function in order to disable zooming completely.

 #### Comment #4
 My friend also pointed out that when the year was selected, the bar changes should be animated in order to have a more impressive visualization.
+Therefore I modified the d3 selection of the bar items such that the width of the data items will be transited to their latest width in 0.5 second.

 ### Final Visualization
 I updated the visualization based on the comments and the final result is shown below.